Janaki Ammal: Research

-During the years she spent in England, Janaki did chromosome studies of a wide range of garden plants.
+During the years she spent in England, Ammal did chromosome studies of a wide range of garden plants.
 Her studies on chromosome numbers and ploidy in many cases threw light on the evolution of species and varieties.
 The Chromosome Atlas of Cultivated Plants which she wrote jointly with C. D. Darlington in 1945 was a compilation that incorporated much of her own work on many species.
 At the Society, one of the plants she worked on was the magnolia.
-To this day, in the Society’s campus at Wisley there are magnolia shrubs she planted and among them is a variety with small white flowers named after her: Magnolia kobus 'Janaki Ammal'.
+To this day, in the society's campus at Wisley there are magnolia shrubs she planted and among them is a variety with small white flowers named after her: Magnolia kobus 'Janaki Ammal'.

-Janaki also worked on the genera Solanum, Datura, Mentha, Cymbopogon and Dioscorea besides medicinal and other plants.
+Janaki Ammal also worked on the genera Solanum, Datura, Mentha, Cymbopogon and Dioscorea besides medicinal and other plants.
 She attributed the higher rate of plant speciation in the cold and humid northeast Himalayas as compared to the cold and dry northwest Himalayas to polyploidy.
 Also, according to her, the confluence of Chinese and Malayan elements in the flora of northeast India led to natural hybridisation between these and the native flora in this region, contributing further to plant diversification.

-Following her retirement, Janaki continued to publish the original findings of her research focusing special attention on medicinal plants and ethnobotany.
+Following her retirement, Ammal continued to publish the original findings of her research focusing special attention on medicinal plants and ethnobotany.
 In the Madras University Field Laboratory where she lived and worked she developed a garden of medicinal plants.

-As a geneticist working for the Royal Horticultural Society's Garden Wisley in the early 1950s, Dr. Janaki was investigating the effects of colchicine on a number of woody plants, including Magnolia, where a stock solution in water is made up and applied to the growing tip of young seedlings once the cotyledons (seed leaves) have fully expanded.
+As a geneticist working for the Royal Horticultural Society's Garden Wisley in the early 1950s, Janaki Ammal was investigating the effects of colchicine on a number of woody plants, including Magnolia, where a stock solution in water is made up and applied to the growing tip of young seedlings once the cotyledons (seed leaves) have fully expanded.
 Doubling of chromosomes occurs, giving the cells twice the usual number.
 The resulting plants have heavier textured leaves; their flowers are variable, often with thicker tepals, helping them last longer.
 As Magnolia kobus seeds were available in quantity, a number of seedlings were treated by Dr Janaki Ammal and ultimately planted on Battleston Hill at Wisley.

+She also advocated greatly for the preservation of native plants and due to her efforts, Silent Valley Forests was saved from a hydroelectric project.
+The forest was declared a national park on 15 November 1984 but unfortunately Ammal was not around to see this triumph as she died 9 months earlier (at age 87).
+This national park is filled with rare varieties of orchids.
+It had been threatened by flooding and due to Ammal’s efforts, this park is now a popular and flourishing area visited by many tourists.